Fueling Our Spiritual Lamps

 “For the foolishness of God is wiser than human wisdom, and the weakness of God is stronger than human strength“ 1 Corinthians 1:25

-In today’s Gospel (Matthew 25:1-13) Jesus likens the Kingdom of Heaven to 10 virgins, all of whom took their lamps and went out to meet the bridegroom.
-Five of them brought flasks of oil with their lamps while the other 5 neglected to do so.
+In today’s Gospel (Matthew 25:1-13) Jesus likens the Kingdom of Heaven to ten virgins, all of whom took their lamps and went out to meet the bridegroom.
+Five of them brought flasks of oil with their lamps while the other five neglected to do so.

 That haunting response may sound familiar, as those words have appeared in similar parables throughout scripture which speak of our need to be prepared for the coming of God.
 Preparation in this case representing the fostering and continual nurturing of that deep and meaningful relationship with our Father that he so desires to have with each one of us.

-The “oil for our lamps”, that which fuels and enlighten our souls thus allowing us to encounter Jesus in an intimate way, can take many forms.
+The “oil for our lamps”, that which fuels and enlightens our souls thus allowing us to encounter Jesus in an intimate way, can take many forms.
 The celebration of the Holy Mass, wherein we seek to glorify God by offering him that which he treasures most, his dearly beloved son.
-The Rosary, the devotion which allows us to revisit through sacred contemplation the very mysteries of our faith.
+The Holy Rosary, which allows us to revisit via sacred contemplation the very mysteries of our faith.
 Eucharistic Adoration, that tranquil time spent with Jesus where we may go to “gaze upon him, consider him, and contemplate him, as we desire to imitate him” as Saint Clare of Assisi would often say.

 In addition to this partial list, Saint Paul in our 1st Reading today (1 Corinthians 1:17-25) goes to great lengths in explaining the power of the cross relative to our need for faith fortification.
 “The message of the cross is foolishness to those who are perishing” Paul tells us “but to us who are being saved it is the power of God.
 For it is written: I will destroy the wisdom of the wise, and the learning of the learned I will set aside.”